Fresh Pasta Dough from Scratch hero graphic

 Preparation

-2. Add the whole eggs to the well.
-Whisk the eggs and gradually incorporate the flour until a shaggy dough forms.
+2. Add the whole eggs into the well and begin mixing with a fork, gradually pulling the flour inward until a shaggy dough starts to form.

-4. Wrap tightly in plastic and let rest at least 30 minutes (or up to 24 hours in the refrigerator).
+4. Wrap the dough tightly and let it rest for at least 30 minutes.
+For best handling and gluten relaxation, you can refrigerate it up to 24 hours before rolling.

 Three Professional Dough Formulas